 A. It's now mandatory to wear a face covering when travelling on public transport, unless you're exempt, and we reserve the right to refuse people travel if they're not wearing a face covering

 Q. How will the wearing of face coverings be enforced?

 A. Ultimately, only police forces have the powers to enforce the new regulations by fining those not wearing face coverings as required.
 We'll continue to appeal to customers to act responsibly and follow the Government's rules.
-Our drivers do have the discretion to refuse customers or contact the police where they think it is necessary.

 Under exceptional circumstances, we may need to take further action by involving local police, but this would be a last resort.